AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

         cv_scores = cross_val_score(clf, train_images, train_labels, cv=kfold)
         return cv_scores

 Here ``clf`` is the SVC classifier used in the cross validation and ``kfold`` is the number of cross validation folds we would run at a given time (defaults to 3).
-Once the cross validation is finished, we fit the model again on the entire training set and predict using the so far, untouched test set and compute an accuracy score.
-We summarize these steps in the following ``evaluate_model`` electron
+Once the cross validation is finished, we fit the model again on the entire training set and predict using the test set to compute an accuracy score.
+We summarize these steps in the following
+``evaluate_model`` electron

 .. code:: python